 Grant funds must be used for eligible activities as described in the HUD ESG regulations (www.hudexchange.info/programs/esg/esg-law-regulations-and-notices/) and as outlined below.
-Applicants are cautioned that category titles may be the same as the Homelessness Prevention and Rapid Re-housing Program (HPRP), but the definitions and eligible activities may be different.
 Applicants are encouraged to review this table along with the ESG regulations published on December 5, 2011 for a more complete description of each activity.
-Only activities listed in the ESG interim rule at 24 CFR 576 are eligible under the 2019 ESG state allocation.
+Only activities listed in the ESG interim rule at 24 CFR 576 are eligible under the ESG state allocation.
 If an activity is not listed, it is not considered eligible for this funding source.

 Eligible Activities Street Outreach Component (24CFR §576.101) Services delivered on the street to persons living unsheltered Engagement Activities to locate, identify, and build relationships with unsheltered homeless people for the purpose of providing immediate support, intervention, and connections with homeless assistance programs and/or mainstream social services and housing programs.
-Case Management Assessing housing and service needs, and arranging/coordinating/monitoring the delivery of individualized services.
+Case Management Assessing housing and service needs and arranging/coordinating/monitoring the delivery of individualized services.
 Emergency Health Services Direct outpatient treatment of medical conditions by licensed medical professionals in community-based settings (e.g. streets, parks, and campgrounds) to those eligible participants for whom other appropriate health services are inaccessible or unavailable within the area.
 Emergency Mental Health Services Direct outpatient treatment of mental health conditions by licensed professionals in community-based settings (e.g. streets, parks, and campgrounds) to those eligible participants for whom other appropriate health services are inaccessible or unavailable within the area.
 Transportation Travel by outreach workers, social workers, medical professionals or other service providers during the provision of eligible street outreach services.
 Services to Special Populations Otherwise eligible Essential Services, as listed above, that have been tailored to address the special needs of homeless youth, victims of domestic violence and related crimes/threats, and/or people living with HIV/AIDS who are literally homeless.

-Emergency Shelter Component (24CFR §576.102) Services delivered to homeless persons in temporary shelter, rehabilitation of that shelter, and operation of shelters Essential Services Case Management Child Care Education Services Employment Assistance and Job Training Legal Services Life Skills Training Mental Health Services Substance Abuse treatment Services Transportation Services for Special Populations Outpatient health services Renovation Major Renovation - costs exceed 75% of the value of the building before renovation must commit to 10 year use.
-Conversion - costs to convert a building into a shelter exceeds 75% of the building after rehabilitation must commit to 10 year use.
-Renovation other than major renovation or conversion - all other types of renovation must commit to 3 year use.
+Emergency Shelter Component (24CFR §576.102) Services delivered to homeless persons in temporary shelter, rehabilitation of that shelter, and operation of shelters Essential Services Case Management Child Care Education Services Employment Assistance and Job Training Legal Services Life Skills Training Mental Health Services Substance Abuse treatment Services Transportation Services for Special Populations Outpatient health services Renovation Major Renovation - costs exceed 75% of the value of the building before renovation must commit to 10-year use.
+Conversion - costs to convert a building into a shelter exceeds 75% of the building after rehabilitation must commit to 10-year use.
+Renovation other than major renovation or conversion - all other types of renovation must commit to 3-year use.
 Signed contracts with firms doing the renovations/conversions or material purchase must be submitted to DCED within the first 6 months of the contract.
 Work should be completed within the first 9 months of the contract.
-All additional funding necessary for the project must be in place Priority will be given to the following documented needs: Code Deficiencies ADA Compliance Increase in Bed Capacity Energy Conservation Shelter Operations Maintenance & repairs Rent Food Security Furnishings Fuel Insurance Equipment Supplies necessary for the operation of the shelter Hotel/Motel -when no appropriate shelter is available Funding request should not exceed 18 months and no greater than 25% of the total shelter operating budget for the same period of time.
+All additional funding necessary for the project must be in place Priority will be given to the following documented needs: Code Deficiencies ADA Compliance Increase in Bed Capacity Energy Conservation Health and Safety Issues Shelter Operations Maintenance & repairs Rent Food Security Fuel Equipment Supplies necessary for the operation of the shelter Hotel/Motel -when no appropriate shelter is available Funding request should not exceed 18 months and no greater than 25% of the total shelter operating budget for the same period.